getporter/porter/docs/content/docs.md

+---
+title: Porter Docs
+description: All the magic of Porter explained
+---

 Porter takes the work out of creating CNAB bundles.
 It provides a declarative authoring experience that lets you to reuse existing bundles, and understands how to translate CNAB actions to Helm, Terraform, Azure, etc.